 roles/editor roles all have this

 permission, so use those roles wisely.
-Read more about Kubernetes Engine
+Read more about GKE

 With certificate authentication, a client presents a certificate that the API server verifies with the specified certificate authority.
-In Kubernetes Engine, client certificates are signed by the cluster root Certificate Authority.
+In GKE, client certificates are signed by the cluster root Certificate Authority.

 With ABAC, client certificates can authenticate to the API server by default.
 But with RBAC enabled, client certificates must be granted permissions.
 A cluster with RBAC enabled and ABAC disabled still has these certificates, but the certificates are effectively useless.

 To create a cluster without generating a client certificate, use the

 Currently, there is no way to remove a client certificate from an existing cluster.

 A static password is a username and password combination that the API server validates.
 In GKE, these are generated for a username "admin" by default.

 To create a cluster without generating a static password, use the

 To update an existing cluster and remove the static password:

 gcloud container clusters update [CLUSTER_NAME] \ --no-enable-basic-auth